-Robert Lawrence Wilton was paid \$100,000 (2014: \$100,000) for consulting services provided to Delegat Limited, in addition to Directors fees.
+1Robert Lawrence Wilton was paid \$100,000 (2015: \$100,000) for consulting services provided to Delegat Limited, in addition to Directors fees.
+2 Executive Directors remuneration includes salary and benefits received in their capacity as employees.
+Executive Directors do not receive Directors fees.